QJones76/IMDB-movie-analysis/README.md

 ```
 python3 app.py
 ```
 This will launch the flask app on the local server port 5001.
+After the file is running, you can open the index.html file and play around with the year-range slider and the genre selection box yourself to see what movies, facts, and companies are relevent to your favorite genres and time frames.

 #### Building the Dashboard:
 With our data retrieval system set up, we then had to build both the front and back end code for our dashboard.